CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

 Public AMI contains the software and data to run CMAQv5.4+

-The input data for the 12US1, 12NE3, and 12LISTOS-training benchmarks was transferred from the AWS Open Data Program and installed on the EBS volume.

 Verify that you can see the public AMI on the us-east-1 region.